briatte/srqm/README.md

 * * *

-You can now enjoy the rest of the course and start reading the Stata Guide.
-Welcome to SRQM, and see you soon!
+You can now start reading the Stata Guide.

+Welcome to the course, and see you soon!